 World Wide Web Consortium's Web Content Accessibility Guidelines (WCAG)

-These guidelines were developed in cooperation with individuals and organizations around the world with a goal of providing a single shared standard for web content accessibility that meets the needs of individuals, organizations, and governments internationally.
-THE WCAG is primarily intended for Web developers and web accessibility evaluation tool developers.
+These guidelines were developed in cooperation with individuals and organizations around the world with the goal of providing a single shared standard for web content accessibility that meets the needs of individuals, organizations, and governments internationally.

 The security review ensures a supplier's products and services meet the University’s technological standards, have been vetted for security features by the University or an authorized third party, and are capable of protecting University data at all times.